Carson-Ray/indieProject/projectPlan.md

 During this time period I am going to make sure all of the JSP files are fully functional.
 I will be working heavily on the back end and getting the project put together.
 I would like to have almost everything complete within this timeframe in terms of design and code, so that the remaining weeks can be spent testing and cleaning up the files.
+By this point I hope to have AWS completely set up and have my pushes being added to it regularly.

 #### Weeks 14 - Finish
 At this point I will have the majority of the project done, and will be spending the